Unit 6 Test Study Guide Polygons And Quadrilaterals Answers

 Diving into Quadrilaterals: A Special Polygon Family

 A quadrilateral is a polygon with four sides and four angles.
-Due to its popularity and unique geometrical attributes, it warrants special attention.
+That's why due to its popularity and unique geometrical attributes, it warrants special attention.
 The sum of the interior angles of any quadrilateral is always 360 degrees.
-Let's explore the various types of quadrilaterals and their distinguishing properties:

 • Parallelogram: A quadrilateral with both pairs of opposite sides parallel.
 Key properties include: